Segilmez06/tym/README.md

 This tool is built on .Net 7 so it requires .Net SDK version >= 7 while building.

 ### Optional
-For AOT compilation, check [official documentation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot#prerequisites) for dependencies.
-This packages are only required while publishing AOT.
+For AOT binary compilation, check [official documentation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot#prerequisites) for dependencies.
+This packages are only required while publishing.
 Skip this step if you're going to use JIT compiled binary.

 ## Contributing
 You can create pull requests and issues to help development.
 Also starring the repo will give me motivation.